andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 When the players have answered all of Strahd's questions to his satisfaction, he bids them farewell and steps back into the black carriage.

-As he does, Strahd’s **dire wolves**—including one for each player plus Ireena—emerge from the woods, if they haven’t already, and move to flank the carriage.
+As he does, Strahd’s **dire wolves**—including one for each player plus Iván—emerge from the woods, if they haven’t already, and move to flank the carriage.
 Strahd notes that he and his “friends” shall see the players again—perhaps very soon.
 The carriage then departs for Castle Ravenloft.
 ## C2e.
 Departing the Crossroads
 As the players move to depart the River Ivlis Crossroads after Strahd has left, they encounter <span class="citation">The Hanged One (p.
 35)</span>.
 The character hanged from the gallows should be the character who was the rudest to Strahd or the least cooperative with his questions.
 # C3.
 The Strix